Sponsored by Sears Home Services

 A new central AC unit is a big-ticket item that plays an essential role in how comfortable your house is.

 The lifespan of most HVAC systems is an average of 10 to 14 years, so you can count on going through this experience sooner or later.
-Before you begin shopping here are some things you’ll want to know about central AC unit replacement.
+Here’s how long other things in your home should last.
+Before you buy a central air conditioner, here are some things you’ll want to know about central AC unit replacement.

 The Right Size

 One common mistake homeowners make is buying a unit that is either too big or too small to efficiently cool their home.
 Unfortunately, replacing your central air conditioner isn’t as simple as buying an identical-sized, new AC unit, especially if you’ve made any changes to your home, such as the replacement of drafty windows, installing new insulation or adding new rooms.

 Consumersearch.com recommends that you have a licensed HVAC technician perform a load calculation, which is the industry’s method of determining what size AC unit your home needs before buying a new one.
 The load calculation also determines the amount and size of the air ducts your system has in place and makes sure they are in good working condition.
 The licensed HVAC technicians at Sears Home Services provide free on-site consultations to evaluate your home’s unique cooling needs, no matter where you buy the AC unit and they’ll let you know how much it is to replace an AC unit.